 The change-in-use rules for capital real property that apply to financial institutions are similar to those that apply to corporations and partnership.
-For more information, see page 31.
+For more information, see page 30.

 Claiming ITCs when you make a taxable sale of real property

-If you are a GST/HST registrant and you make a taxable sale of real property, you are generally entitled to claim an ITC for some or all of the GST/HST embedded in the property (generally tax that you paid for your last acquisition of the property or for a later improvement to the property but were not previously entitled to recover).
-Your last acquisition could be, for example, when you originally purchased property, or when you were last considered to have purchased it under the self-supply rules for builders of new housing.
+If you are a GST/HST registrant and you make a taxable sale of real property, you are generally entitled to claim an ITC for the GST/HST that you paid for your last acquisition of the property (for example, when you purchased it or were last considered to have purchased it under the self-supply rules for builders or new housing), but were not previously entitled to recover.
 For more information, see GST/HST Memorandum 19.2.3, Residential Real Property - Deemed Supplies, or call 1-800-959-8287.